-mamaLita is the title of a project by the leading and most inspiring NGOs Italian Scotland, Alleluya Care Centre, Queen Margaret University and Mary’s Meals.
+MamaLita is the title of a project set up by NGOs Italian Scotland, Alleluya Care Centre (Malawi), University of Edinburgh, Queen Margaret University (Edinburgh) and Mary’s Meals.
 The project involves running a school as well as setting up a college in Malawi.

 That part of the project has already been achieved and the mamaLita School has been operating since September 2016.
 The School is supported by the Scottish Italian community and their Scottish (SCIO) charity, Italian Scotland.
 The premises where the school is located belong to a Malawian NGO, the Alleluya Care Centre.
 As part of their ECD programme, Mary's Meals provides both food to the kids in the school and training to the teachers.

 This part of the project involves three different sections: Education, Nursery and Childcare, Farming.

 Besides a nursery school, the mamaLita project involves creating an education college, where local teachers are trained.
 In other words, what the above nursery school already does, that is providing quality education to 100 kids, is surely good, but the key issue in sub-Saharan Africa is obviously training teachers to become better teachers.
 The college project will be implemented in three following steps.